vladopajic/go-actor/README.md

 `go-actor`'s base abstraction layer only has three interfaces:

 - `actor.Actor` is anything that implements `Start()` and `Stop()` methods.
 Actors created using `actor.New(actor.Worker)` function will create preferred actor implementation which will on start spawn dedicated goroutine to perform work of supplied `actor.Worker`.
   - `actor.Worker` encapsulates actor's executable logic.
-This is the only interface which developers need to write in order to describe behaviour of actors.
+This is the only interface which developers need to write in order to describe behavior of actors.
 - `actor.Mailbox` is an interface for message transport mechanisms between actors.
 Mailboxes are created using the `actor.NewMailbox(...)` function.